1. Can you tell me more about your services?

 There are many reasons why a couple may want to declare their commitment to each other, without being legally bound together.
 I am understanding of any of these reasons.
 In these cases, I will perform a spiritual union, with the following conditions: Your signed contract states this will be a spiritual union and no marriage license will be filed.
 I must ask both parties participating it the ceremony, the day of the ceremony, before the ceremony begins, "Do you understand that this is a spiritual ceremony only and is not legally binding?" and both parties must acknowledge this understanding.
 Also, I will issue a certificate that states I witnessed your spiritual vows, but no marriage license was filed and the ceremony was not legally binding.

-16. Will you perform a same-sex wedding ceremony where it is legally recognized, a civil union where it is legally recognized, (and in Illinois, as of June 1, 2014, MARRIAGES WILL BE LEGAL AND RECOGNIZED BY THE STATE) or a spiritual union for a same-sex couple where such a marriage or civil unions are not legally recognized?
+16. Will you perform a same-sex wedding ceremony or a civil union (and in Illinois, as of June 1, 2014, Same Sex MARRIAGES ARE LEGAL AND RECOGNIZED BY THE STATE) or a spiritual union for a same-sex couple where such a marriage or civil unions are not legally recognized?

 Absolutely.
 Actually, I'm downright giddy about it, and thrilled that the state of Illinois has taken this step.
 (Pictured below are Kelly and Renee, the first couple to celebrate their civil union with me.)